 How often should I get FST?

 How often depends on many factors and is case specific.
-For someone who doesn’t have any body issues, I recommend a monthly or bi-monthly FST session to eliminate the adhesions that occurs due to our functional patterns (e.g. driving, work, sleep, walking, daily activity).
-For a complete flexibility makeover I recommend 10 condensed stretches; 2 FST sessions per week for 2 weeks, then 1 FST session weekly for 4 weeks, and then once every two weeks.
+For someone who doesn’t have any body issues, I recommend a monthly or bi-monthly FST session to eliminate the adhesions that occur due to our functional patterns (e.g. driving, working, sleeping, walking, daily activity).
+For a complete flexibility makeover, I recommend 10 condensed stretches; 2 FST sessions per week for 2 weeks, then 1 FST session weekly for 4 weeks, and finally, 1 FST session every 2 weeks.

 How does FST affects the nervous system?

 Fascial Stretch Therapy sessions are done with intention to tune the body with the Para-sympathetic nervous system, decreasing muscular tension and tone while relaxing the body for complete recovery.
 Pre-event FST session is done with intention to tune the nervous system in the Sympathetic system and to stretch the body with sport specific range of motion.
 Tuning the body in the Sympathetic Nervous system will increase blood flow to muscles, and increase focus in the mind and body to prepare to fully jump into the desired activity.
 When you tune the nervous system to desired conditions you are enhancing your ability to move as needed during the activity by reducing the risk of injury.